 - In any Indian listed company stock holding capacity of an NRI can’t exceed 10%.

-- NRI can trade on in delivery trading, intraday (on equity) is not allowed.
+- NRI can trade in delivery trading, but not in intraday (on equity).

-- At present, Zerodha is servicing only those clients who have PIS account with Axis, HDFC or Yes bank.
+- At present, Zerodha is servicing only those clients who have PIS accounts with Axis, HDFC, or Yes Bank.
 Zerodha is in the process of tying up with more banks.

-Clients are allowed to convert their existing account into an NRO trading and Demar account.
+Clients can convert their existing account into an NRO trading and Demat account.
 Conversion to NRE trading and Demat account is not allowed.
-For the conversion process, some documents are required, one can check the entire document list from the Zerodha site.
+For the conversion process, they require some documents.
+One can check the entire document list from the Zerodha site.